dmccrearytg/copilot-metadata/docs/glossary.md

 A detailed record of a chat session, capturing the sequence of messages exchanged between participants.
 Chat logs are essential for auditing, troubleshooting, and understanding the context of a conversation.

+Note that Chat Logs are records of question-answer pairs with timestamps that are visible to all analysis for all users.

 #### Data Lineage

+The systematic tracking and documentation of the origin, processing, transformation, and movement of data throughout its entire lifecycle, from creation to consumption.

+Data linage involves tracing the history of data, including its sources, transformations, and transformations, to provide transparency, accountability, and trust in the data's accuracy, completeness, and integrity.

 #### Document Chunk